inkytonik/dsinfo/README.md

 Downloading the library
 =======================

-We expect to publish the library in the Maven Central repository at some point.
+The library is published in the Maven Central repository.

-In the meantime, you will need to clone the repository, then build and publish locally.
+If you are using sbt you should include the following in your library
+dependencies:

+    "org.bitbucket.inkytonik.dsinfo" %% "dsinfo" % "0.2.0"

 Building the library
 ====================